-Decen nber 31, 2015 December 31, 2014 Due from related parties (included in the accompanying balance sheets) \$ 22,997 \$ 3,828 Less: Due to related parties (included in the accompanying balance sheets) (13,986) (4,842) Net balance due from (to) related parties \$ 9,011 \$ (1,014)
+December 31, 2016 December 31, 2015 Due from related parties (included in the accompanying balance sheets) \$ 22,045 \$ 22,997 Less: Due to related parties (included in the accompanying balance sheets) (13,689) (13,986) Net balance due from (to) related parties \$ 8,356 \$ 9,011

-Related parties' balances are with Tower and its subsidiaries and are mainly for purchases from, and payments made on behalf of, the other party, purchase and sale of tools lease of tools, service charges, business development services, procurement services and other services.
-In addition, as described in Note 5 above, the Company issued to its 2014 Participating Holders and Purchasers an aggregate of approximately \$58.3 million of Notes, which are convertible into an aggregate of up to approximately 5.8 million ordinary shares of Tower at a conversion price of \$10.07 per share, the value of which was determined to be approximately \$4.50 for each Tower share underlying the 2014 Notes.
-This value was given by Tower to the Company and was settled as described in Note 9 to the Company's consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2014.
+Related parties' balances are with Tower and its subsidiaries and are mainly for purchases from, and payments made on behalf of, the other party, purchase and sale of tools, lease of tools, service charges, business development services, procurement services and other services.
+In addition, as described in Note 5 above, the Company issued to its 2014 Participating Holders and Purchasers an aggregate of approximately \$58.3 million of Notes, which are convertible into an aggregate of up to approximately 5.8 million ordinary shares of Tower at a conversion price of \$10.07 per share, the value of which as of March 2014 was determined to be approximately \$4.50 for each Tower share underlying the 2014 Notes.
+This value was given by Tower to the Company and was settled through a monetary deposit advance payment on account of future conversions and is presented under Other Assets in the balance sheet, as described in Note 9 to the Company's consolidated financial statements included in the Company's Annual Report for the year ended December 31, 2015.